taberenc/AOG_2022/README.md

 ## Installation

-1. Run Game.bat to convert the source files to the required format.
-2. In the 2017 version.. i think that just download the zip, decompress it and hope that will work when execute game.exe
+In the 2022 version just download the zip, decompress it and hope that will work when execute game.exe To download the zip, go to code (upper right side) and click on "download zip".

 ## Getting Started